Huntsville metropolitan area

 The Huntsville Metropolitan Statistical Area is a metropolitan statistical area on the northern border of Alabama.
 The metro area's principal city is Huntsville, and consists of two counties: Limestone and Madison.
-As of the 2020 United States census, the Huntsville Metropolitan Area's population was 491,723, making it the 2nd-largest metropolitan area in Alabama (behind only the Birmingham metropolitan area) and the 117th-largest in the United States.
+As of the 2020 United States census, the Huntsville Metropolitan Area's population was 491,723, making it the 2nd-largest metropolitan area in Alabama (behind only the Birmingham metropolitan area) and the 113th-largest in the United States.

 Places

-Besides Huntsville, the following places are included in the metro area:
+Besides Huntsville, the following places are included in the metro area.
+Areas incorporated have 2020 census population data included.